 Just be sure to give it plenty of water after everything has been planted.
 Also, keep in mind that the soil in your raised bed will settle over the first few days and weeks, so you may need to add more to fill in the spaces.

-The cinder blocks make wonderful planters for flowers and herbs which double as companion plants, deterring pests and attracting beneficial pollinators to the garden.
+The cinder blocks make wonderful planters for flowers and herbs, which can help to deter pests and attracting beneficial pollinators to the garden.

 Marigolds are a great border flower in any vegetable garden, and my top choice.
 We also chose to use alyssum in the planter holes too, and once it’s established it will cascade over the side to help to soften the look of the concrete block raised bed.

 If you’re looking for an cheap and easy raised garden bed project, then building a raised garden bed using concrete blocks is the perfect project for you!

 If you’re interested in raised bed gardening and looking for more DIY raised bed projects, I recommend picking up a copy of my friend Tara’s book Raised Bed Revolution.
 It’s a beautiful book that has everything you need to know about raised beds, including several wonderful DIY projects.

 More DIY Garden Projects